FOSDEM/moderation-docs/README.md

  Ensure you are present and available at least 30 minutes before the talk is due to start, so that we know if something is wrong before the the presentation happens.

  If you are hosting multiple talks, you'll receive multiple invitations.

+#### Possible issues

+##### Speaker missing
+If the speaker is not in the room and it's close to when the talk is starting (5-10 minutes), let us know at the Infodesk channel.
+We'll try to contact the speaker, but if they don't show up it means **there will be no Q&A**.
+We suggest you announce this in the main public room ("frontstage").

+ Around 15 minutes before the talk is due to start, our bot will check if the speaker (as configured in Pentabarf) is in the talk room.
+If that's not the case, we'll get alerted and someone from staff will probably show up to check if everything is OK.
+Note that if we do so, we can't see the chat history, so you might have to repeat yourself.

 ### Moderating
 One of your more important jobs is moderating the chat.
 Usually FOSDEM attendees are civil and keep their discussions mostly on topic.
 However, from time to time they will need reminding or even are downright disruptive.
 You have some tools available in dealing with them.